connornishijima/connornishijima.github.io/_products/super_pixie.md

 ## UART chain

 A *what?* It's a strange method, but Super Pixie chains UART ports together to operate instead of a more common method like SPI or I2C.
-It's stil very performant, but has some distict advantages of its own:
+It's stil very performant, but has some distinct advantages of its own:

 ### SPI
 {: .no_toc }